labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 ```

-If you are interested to know the umap results are stored in `adata.obsm`.
+If you are interested to know where the umap results are stored, it is in `adata.obsm`.
 You might also need to know this if you plan to pass in your custom coordinate systems.
 You could save your custom coordinates as a 2D array in `adata.obsm` and call it in the `sm.hl.animate()` function

 ```python